 The Hafner Manufacturing Co. launched in 1914 and would survive until 1951—but it was always a bit of an also-ran in the industry, sticking with the same basic clockwork designs at cheap prices.

-[Artist rendering of the American Flyer factory in Pilsen, 2229 S. Halsted Street, which opened in January of 1915.
-Courtesy of Fairchild Collection.]
+[Above: Artist rendering of the American Flyer factory in Pilsen, 2229 S. Halsted Street, which opened in January of 1915.
+Courtesy of Fairchild Collection.
+Below: Employees standing outside the same plant, c.
+1920.]

 Just four years after that drama played out, William Ogden Coleman, Sr. died of a heart attack at 54, putting the company in the hands of his 26 year-old son W. O. Coleman, Jr.—who’d already been serving as American Flyer’s president since graduating college.